 Gising-Gising Recipe Tips and Preparation Summary

 As Gising-Gising is a straightforward sautéed recipe, what makes this dish special is the presence of the coconut milk as this makes the texture of the dish thicker.

 Another ingredient that adds another layer of flavor to this dish is bagoong alamang.
 In choosing bagoong alamang, you have the choice of choosing either the saltier or the sweeter variant.

-The beans, on the other hand, provide the crunch and additional nutrients to this otherwise hearty dish of
+The beans, on the other hand, provide the crunch and additional nutrients to this otherwise hearty dish of coconut milk and pork.

 Finally, as for the Siling Labuyo, you also have a choice of either including it in the mix while cooking or using it as a garnish.